pangju666/java-pangju-dependencies/README_EN.md

 # Introduction

-This project inherits from spring-boot-starter-parent.
+This project inherits from spring-boot-dependencies.

 ```xml